JoshVC30/Coding-Assignments/README.md

 # School-Assignments
-These are the most resent JAVA assignments I've made in my CS classes
+These are some C++ and JAVA assignments I've made in my CS classes